jacobandreas/writing/_posts/2012-12-9-city-of-images.md

 claustrophobic and there is little space for dancing beyond a futile crustacean twitching of the forearms and shins.
-On our right is a party of baby-faced, reddening Koreans in Oxfords and checked shirts; on our left a woman, face creased deeply with age, twitching with poignant feeling, alone.
+On our right is a party of baby-faced, reddening Koreans in Oxfords and checked shirts; on our left a woman, face creased deeply with age, twitching poignantly, alone.

 <img src="attachments/london-4.jpg" />